Bringing transparency, accountability, and your voice to the DNC.

 - Immediately uploaded pictures to social media of every written vote he's taken at the DNC for full transparency of his votes

-A historic winning campaign for the Democratic National Committee
+Historic successful campaigns for the Democratic National Committee

 - In June 2016, Michael Kapp was elected by the California Democratic Party Executive Board to the Democratic National Committee.
+He was re-elected in March 2020.

 - During his 2016 campaign, Michael visited 29 counties in eight months.